 There may be a sexist structure in the school which shapes opportunity.
 Attitudes that foster stereotypes of gender roles.
 Opportunity structure can also be a framework of rules people are encouraged to follow in order to achieve what their culture considers to be success.

-structure - Five key components of the political opportunity structure: Tarrow
+Political opportunity structure - Key components of the political opportunity structure: Tarrow.

 structures can constrain or expand the field of collective action in four ways:

 A. they expand the groups own opportunities;